Patti Davis: Personal life

 In a September 2018, op-ed for the Washington Post, Davis wrote that she had been sexually assaulted nearly 40 years earlier by a studio executive.
 The op-ed was released the same week Christine Blasey Ford recounted an alleged sexual assault by Supreme Court nominee Brett Kavanaugh.
 Davis released the piece in support of Blasey Ford when she had been criticized for not remembering details of the alleged assault.

-After the synagogue shooting in Pittsburgh in October 2018, Davis accused President Donald Trump of failing to provide solace to the nation in times of tragedy: "Let's stop asking him!"
-In August 2019, Davis wrote an editorial in the Washington Post condemning denigrating comments made by her father about black Africans at the United Nations in a 1971 phone conversation with President Richard Nixon which Nixon taped.
+After the synagogue shooting in Pittsburgh in October 2018, Davis penned an op-ed in the Washington Post, accused President Donald Trump of failing to provide solace to the nation in times of tragedy.
+She wrote, in part: "This president will never offer comfort, compassion or empathy to a grieving nation.
+It's not in him.
+When questioned after a tragedy, he will always be glib and inappropriate.
+So I have a wild suggestion: Let's stop asking him.
+His words are only salt in our wounds".
+In August 2019, Davis wrote an editorial in the Washington Post condemning denigrating comments her father had made in jest about black Africans at the United Nations in a 1971 phone conversation with President Richard Nixon, which Nixon had taped.
 The tapes were publicly released the day prior.
 In the editorial, Davis wrote: "There is no defense, no rationalization, no suitable explanation for what my father said on that taped phone conversation."

-In October 2021, she expressed her disdain for John Hinckley Jr. being fully released following the assassination attempt of her father in 1981, a view that contrasted with that of Michael Reagan, the adopted son of President Reagan and his first wife, Jane Wyman, who expressed forgiveness for Hinckley.
+In October 2021, she expressed her disdain for John Hinckley Jr.'s being fully released following the assassination attempt of her father in 1981, a view that contrasted with that of Michael Reagan, the adopted son of President Reagan and his first wife, Jane Wyman, who expressed forgiveness for Hinckley.

 After the attempted assassination of Donald Trump, she voiced disdain for political violence and related the event to her own father's experience being shot and the emotional toll it took on her family.